stayyule/Udacity-DRL-P3-DDPG/README.md

 activate ml-agents
 ```
 - There're several instructions notebook under `/report`.
-- Open `Tennis-MADDPG.ipynb` to review the training process.
-- Open `Tennis_Report.ipynb` to read details for design and implementations.
+- Open `Report.ipynb` or `Report.html` to read details for design and implementations of this project.
+- Open `Tennis-MADDPG.ipynb` to review the maddpg agents training process.
-- Open `Smart_Agent.ipynb` to check how the trained agent works.
+- Open `Tennis-MADDPG-PER.ipynb` to review the maddpg agents with PER(prioritized experience replay) training process.
+- Open `maddpg.py` to review codes of maddpg implementation.
+- Open `maddpg_v3.py` to review codes of maddpg with PER implementation.
+- Open `Unity Environment 10_18_2019 1_44_00 AM.mp4` to watch smart agents play.
 To open these instructions, get to repository folder and type in anaconda prompt:
 ```
 jupyter notebook